 Madagascan orchids come in all shapes and sizes.
 Some orchids live on the ground (called terrestrials) whereas others grow perched on trees (epiphytes) or rocks (lithophytes).
 All orchids are protected in Madagascar and cannot be collected except under licence.

 Madagascar is the only country outside the UK where Kew maintains a permanent presence.
 Our local team, working with Kew UK staff and local institutions, makes a significant contribution to research and conservation in Madagascar and ensures that Kew’s science has maximum impact at all levels from government decision-makers to local communities.

-In addition to receiving your adoption pack featuring your certificate and photograph of the species (this will be posted to you, or the recipient), you will also be invited to a behind the scenes tour of the Millennium Seed Bank, at Wakehurst.
+In addition to receiving your adoption pack featuring your certificate and photograph of the species (this will be posted to you, or the recipient, once the Gardens re-open), you will also be invited to a behind the scenes tour of the Millennium Seed Bank, at Wakehurst.
 You'll meet the staff and see the vaults where your species is stored.

 If you have any questions, please get in touch with us by sending an email to firstname.lastname@example.org